-Bonnie is an Army Veteran.
-Being the daugher of a Vietnam war vet, she grew up living all over the country as well as in Germany.
-But, her favorite permanent "home" was with her Grandparents in South Carolina.
-She enjoyed helping on their farm and caring for the animals!
+Bonnie is an Army Veteran and the daughter of a 1st Air Calvary Vietnam war veteran, she grew up living all over the country as well as in Germany.
+But, her favorite permanent "home" was with her Grandparents in South Carolina where she enjoyed helping on the farm and caring for the animals!

 Bonnie conducts the animal care training and educates others on the need to preserve our heritage livestock breeds.

 PATH Int'l CTRI (Certified Therapeutic Riding Instructor) and ESMHL (Equine Specialist in Mental Health & Learning).

 A graduate of Florida State University, Jennie became PATH Certified in 2005 and opened a non-profit therapeutic riding program in New Jersey that she ran for 12 years, before coming here to North Carolina.